SEM: Zeiss Gemini 560 Scanning Electron Microscope

 Getting Started and Training Information

-• Backscatter imaging (aBSD and EsB detectors)
+- Backscatter electron imaging (aBSD and EsB detectors) - available after April 21st.

 Auto-disqualification: Badger will auto-disqualify you on the Zeiss Gemini 560 SEM if you do not use it in a 2 year period.
 This is to keep an up-to-date record of active, qualified users on the Zeiss Gemini 560 SEM in Badger.
 To get re-qualified (re-training not necessarily required), please email nano-gemini-staff@lists.stanford.edu.